w111liang222/lidar-slam-detection/docs/demo/README.md

 LSD use a semi-automatic method for LiDAR calibration.
 The method includes three steps: ground plane calibration, orientation calibration and refinement.

+### Ground Plane Calibration

+At this step, we can calculate the pitch, roll and z parameters to transform the pointcloud to z=0 ground coordinate system.

+1. draw the polygon that the points are fallback to the area of the ground.
+2. extract the points within the polygon (check the intersect number).
+3. detect the plane coefficients [a, b, c, d] by RANSAC fitting.
+4. calculate the rotation matrix and translation between [a, b, c, d] and [0, 0, 1, 0].

+### Orientation Calibration

+At this step, we calculate the yaw, x and y parameters to align the reference coordinate.

+1. select the specified points which the locations of points are already known.
+2. format the Ax=b and use the least square method to solve it.

+### Refinement

+We can select a LiDAR as the baseline and refine the extrinsic parameters to make better alignment.

 <img src="assets/lidar-calibration.png" width="720pix" />

 ## Camera Calibration